MrMelon54/gitea-release-attacher/README.md

 ### Docker

 A Docker image is provided at [qwerty287/gitea-release-attacher](https://hub.docker.com/r/qwerty287/gitea-release-attacher).
 This has the application as entrypoint, it is recommended to use environment variables.
+It also supports the `PLUGIN_*` environment variables, so if you are using [Woodpecker](https://woodpecker-ci.org/) or any compatible CI system, you can use it together with the [plugin settings](https://woodpecker-ci.org/docs/usage/plugins/plugins).

 ## Build